Emergency contact: 01707 666399

 All patients are assessed and treated by diplomates of either the American or European College of Small Animal Internal Medicine, with treatment successfully curing about 95% of our hyperthyroid cats.

 The radioactive isotope, Iodine-131 (131I), is administered as a one-off injection.
 Cats are homed in our spacious, purpose-built radioactive iodine unit and cared for by our dedicated team of radioiodine nurses.
-The routine stay in our radioactive iodine unit is currently 23 days.
-However, providing certain conditions can be met, cats can be discharged after a minimum of two weeks.
+The routine stay in our radioactive iodine unit is currently 12 days.
+The only exception to this is cats being treated for thyroid carcinoma that will need to stay a little longer.

 More information